ArthurPicouleau/IoT_Project/README.md

 ```
 iotlab-experiment --jmespath="items[*].network_address | sort(@)" get --nodes
 ```
-If you want you can choose: lille, paris, strasbourg, saclay.
+If you want you can choose: lille, paris, strasbourg, grenoble.
 Then open the .ipynb file, which is a Jupyter notebook.
 Run the code.
 You will obtain two values: CHANNEL ID and PAN_ID, which are essential for establishing communication.
 Here you can see an example of values :